jakshin/reset-finder-window/README.md

 ##### Step 2: Build the application

-Open a Terminal window in the folder which contains **Reset Window.applescript** (i.e. the **reset-finder-window-master** folder if you chose option 1 above, or **~/AppleScripts/reset-finder-window** if you chose option 2), and run the following command:
+Open a Terminal window in the folder which contains **Reset Window.applescript** (i.e. the reset-finder-window-master folder if you chose option 1 above, or ~/AppleScripts/reset-finder-window if you chose option 2), and run the following command:

 ```bash
 ./build.sh
 ```

-This will create **Reset Window.app** by compiling **Reset Window.applescript**.
+This will create **Reset Window.app** by compiling Reset Window.applescript.

-The icon file **icon/ResetWindow.icns** is used as the application's icon.
-The icon's original [Acorn](http://flyingmeat.com/acorn/) version is in **icon/ResetWindow.acorn**.
+The icon file icon/ResetWindow.icns is used as the application's icon; feel free to edit it.
+The icon's original [Acorn](http://flyingmeat.com/acorn/) version is in icon/ResetWindow.acorn.

-The **modifier-keys** command-line application, found in the **modifier-keys** folder, is incorporated into the application's bundle.
+The modifier-keys command-line utility, found in the modifier-keys folder, is incorporated into the application's bundle.
 The application uses it to determine which modifier keys are pressed as it is launched.
-The compiled binary is included in Git; if you'd like to recompile it from source yourself, you'll need to [install Xcode's command-line tools](https://developer.apple.com/library/ios/technotes/tn2339/_index.html), then run `make` in the **modifier-keys** folder.
+The compiled binary is included in Git; if you'd like to recompile it from its C source yourself, you'll need to [install Xcode's command-line tools](https://developer.apple.com/library/ios/technotes/tn2339/_index.html), then run `make` in the modifier-keys folder.

 ##### Step 3: Drag the application into your Finder toolbar